- Every day from April 1 to December 13, 2019 - Except Tuesdays.

 With time came greater acceptance, more adherents to the faith, and consequently a greater demand for burial space.
 Many of these people wished to be laid to rest as close to the bodies of the original martyrs as possible, prompting the need for more and deeper chambers plus connecting hypogeums.
 In time, the Catacombe di San Domitilla that we see today were born.

-This exciting tour of the modern day archaeological site begins on Viale Luigi Einaudi (near Piazza della Repubblica) at 09:15, 10:40 and 15:00.
+This exciting tour of the modern day archaeological site begins on Largo di Villa Peretti (Terminal B) at 09:15, 10:40 and 15:00.
 Pick whatever time suits you best then hop aboard your environmentally friendly natural gas shuttle bus.
 Before heading to the catacombs the bus takes passengers on a short sightseeing tour of Rome, covering key attractions such as the Colosseum and Circo Massimo.
 Upon arrival at the catacombs you can either listen to your guide's live commentary, or follow along with audio guides if you speak Russian, Greek, Korean, Japanese, Croatian or a number of other languages.

 The guided tour is available in 5 languages (English, Italian, French, Spanish and German).

 Expect to spend a full hour exploring the site.
 It begins with a visit to the semi-submerged 4th-century church where fascinating inscriptions, columns and sarcophagi lie.
 You'll then descend into the galleries and their adjoining passageways, hearing fascinating tales and discovering ancient symbolism as you go.
 It'll quickly become apparent that the Domitilla tour isn't just a trip to a burial ground, but a way of unlocking the captivating secrets of early European Christians.